 Also avoid constant use of heavy machinery, harsh chemicals, excessive welding slag or sparks in a concentrated area, and dropping heavy materials from height.

 When ready to remove the Skudo Mat, work with a partner and simply lift a corner and peel it back at a 45 degree angle.
 To make the process easier and faster, nip the edge at 2 to 3 foot widths and tear it into thinner strips.
-Dispose of the Mat in local refuse facilities.
+Dispose of the Mat in general site garbage bins.

 RECOMMENDED: Use the Skudo Mat Puller to give more leverage and make the removal process easier.